Jt3kt/LogRhythm/README.md

 # LogRhythm
 SmartResponse plugin development.

-##### :rotating_light: These scripts and SmartResponse is not officially supported by LogRhythm - use at your own risk! :rotating_light:
+##### :rotating_light: These scripts and SmartResponse files are not officially supported by LogRhythm - use at your own risk! :rotating_light:

 ## [About]